Roger Merrett: Brisbane Lions

 Merrett held coaching ambitions for much of his career, and after his retirement from his playing career at the end of the 1996 season, he was immediately recruited by his senior coach John Northey to fill an assistant coaching role at the Brisbane Lions (formed on 1 November 1996 from a merger between the Brisbane Bears and the Fitzroy Football Club).
 However, relations between the two men were cool, and half-way through the 1998 season, with the Lions at the bottom of the ladder, Northey was sacked as senior coach and Merrett was appointed caretaker senior coach of Brisbane Lions for the rest of the 1998 season.
 Merrett then led Brisbane Lions to three wins, one draw and seven losses of the remaining eleven games in the 1998 season to still finish in last place on the ladder, which was the sixteenth position for the wooden spoon.
-At the end of the 1998 season, Merrett was however not retained as Brisbane Lions senior coach.
-The senior coaching position instead went to Australian football legend Leigh Matthews.
+At the end of the 1998 season, Merrett was however not retained as Brisbane Lions senior coach and was replaced by Australian football legend Leigh Matthews.
 Merrett has not been closely involved in football since, outside of occasional club functions at Brisbane and Essendon.

 Life after football

 Merrett now lives on the Gold Coast, Queensland, where he operates a post office.
 He also provides special comments for ABC Radio broadcasts of Brisbane Lions home matches.

-The Brisbane Lions' award for their best-and-fairest player over a season, the Merrett-Murray Medal, is part-named after him.
+The Brisbane Lions' award for their best-and-fairest player over a season, the Merrett–Murray Medal, is partly named after him.

 For 2009 AFLQ season, Merrett was part-time assistant coach for AFLQ power house, Southport Sharks.

 On 18 January 2011, Merrett suffered a stroke, thought to be related to a hereditary heart condition.

 In 2016, he joined the Bond University Bullsharks in a volunteer capacity and to assist his son Ben who took on the reserves coaching job.